selkamand/biotest/README.md

 > - Minimal VCF with no sample information.
 Mutations describe a single sample whose ID is not described anywhere in the file.

 **tumor.1sample.purple.vep.hg38.vcf**
 > - Annotated with VEP (CSQ info field).
-> - Options: GRCh38.p14; GENCODE 48; Cache Version 114_GRCh38
+See header for command
 >
-> `./vep --af --appris --biotype --buffer_size 500 --check_existing --distance 5000 --hgvs --mane --polyphen b --pubmed --regulatory --show_ref_allele --sift b --species homo_sapiens --symbol --transcript_version --tsl --uploaded_allele --cache --input_file tumor.singlasample.purple.hg38.vcf --output_file tumor.singlesample.purple.vep.hg38.vcf`

 **tumor.1sample.purple.vep_and_pave.hg38.vcf**
 > - Annotated with VEP (CSQ info field).
 Pave annotations remain present.
 See `tumor.singlesample.purple.vep.hg38.vcf` for a VEP only version and